 Composition is her true calling, and in addition to her effort with m_unit, she has created works for many different musical contexts.
-Most notably, she has composed for Tokyo Philharmonic Orchestra, Nobuya Sugawa, Ashley Bouder Project Ballet Company, YAMAHA Symphonic Band, to name a few.
-Miho became the composer in residence of Siena Wind Orchestra in 2017.
+Most notably, she has composed for Tokyo Philharmonic Orchestra, Ashley Bouder Project Ballet Company, YAMAHA Symphonic Band, Morgaua String Quartet, to name a few.
+In 2017, Miho became the Composer in Residence of Siena Wind Orchestra.
 She is also the Associate Artistic Director of the New York Jazzharmonic.

-Miho also has arranged and orchestrated for many ensembles for concerts, recordings, television and film, including Metropole Orkest, Ryuichi Sakamoto, Vince Mendoza, NHK Symphony Orchestra, Shiro Sagisu and more.
-As a conductor, she has worked with Danish Radio Big Band, Metropole Orkest Big Band, Bohemian Caverns Jazz Orchestra, to name a few.
+Miho also has arranged and orchestrated for many ensembles for concerts, recordings, television and film, including Metropole Orkest, Ryuichi Sakamoto, Vince Mendoza, NHK Symphony Orchestra, Shiro Sagisu among many others.
+As a conductor, she has worked with Danish Radio Big Band, Metropole Orkest Big Band, WDR Big Band and Bohemian Caverns Jazz Orchestra, to name a few.

 Miho’s awards and honors include the Charlie Parker Jazz Composition Prize (2015), 24th Idemitsu Music Award (2014), ASCAP Young Jazz Composer Award (2011), and she was a Scholarship Recipient of the Manhattan School of Music (2010).
 She has a degree in classical composition from the Kunitachi College of Music and a masters degree in jazz composition from the Manhattan School of Music, and was honored by the Scholarship Program of Overseas Study for Upcoming Artists from the Japanese Agency for Cultural Affairs.

 “…quickly became a talked-about writer and arranger.” - The New York Times

 “...classy large ensemble that keeps the listener guessing and enchanted...something is always lurking and ready to pounce; then skitter away again.” - Jazz Times